Why it makes a difference to meet others with LEMS in person

 banner image for the column

 Our daughter Grace is more than three years out from her diagnosis of Lambert-Eaton myasthenic syndrome (LEMS).
 Until now, we’ve never met anyone in person who has LEMS.
-We’ve had wonderful friendships develop through Facebook groups, BioNews forums, Zoom town halls, and phone calls.
+We’ve had wonderful friendships develop through Facebook groups, Bionews forums, Zoom town halls, and phone calls.
 But it’s not the same as a live meeting with a LEMS patient.

 Last week, for the first time, Grace was able to meet and spend time with two other people with LEMS.
 What a complete joy it was to meet them.